Hentai: History

 With the usage of hentai as any erotic depiction, the history of these depictions is split into their media.
 Japanese artwork and comics serve as the first example of hentai material, coming to represent the iconic style after the publication of Azuma Hideo's Cybele in 1979.
 Hentai first appeared in animation in the 1932 film Suzumi-bune by Hakusan Kimura, which was seized by police when it was half complete.
 The remnants of the film were donated to the National Film Center in the early 21st century.
 The film has never been viewed by the public.
-However, the 1984 release of Wonderkid's Lolita Anime was the first hentai to get a general release, overlooking the erotic and sexual depictions in 1969's One Thousand and One Arabian Nights and the bare-breasted Cleopatra in 1970's Cleopatra film.
+However, the 1984 release of Wonderkid's Lolita Anime was the first hentai to get a general release, overlooking the erotic and sexual depictions in 1969's A Thousand and One Nights and the bare-breasted Cleopatra in 1970's Cleopatra film.
 Erotic games, another area of contention, has its first case of the art style depicting sexual acts in 1985's Tenshitachi no Gogo.
 In each of these mediums, the broad definition and usage of the term complicates its historic examination.